If you have recently received penalty points on your driving record, you may be wondering how this will affect your insurance.

 Does insurance go up if you get points?

 The more points you have on your licence, the more expensive your insurance is likely to be.
 If you have three points on your licence for an offence like speeding or not complying with traffic lights, your car insurance could increase by 5%.
-If you have more than 12 points on your record, the annual cost of your insurance could rise by 89%.
+If you have more than 12 points on your licence, the annual cost of your insurance could rise by 89%.

-However, insurers often charge more if drivers have speeding-related offences, even if they have fewer points.
+Insurers often charge more if drivers have speeding-related offences, even if they have fewer points.
 This is because the risk factor assumes those speeding are more likely to cause an accident.

 If you accrue more than 12 points on your licence within a three-year period, you will have your licence revoked and will not be able to purchase car insurance.
 The period of the disqualification will be up to a court decision, but if the ban lasts for 56 days or more, you will need to apply for a new licence.
+Read our blog to find out more about totting up too many penalty points.

 New drivers can have their licence suspended after receiving six points and will have to pass a new test in order to get their licence back.